-Even though every producer tries their best to keep all animals born alive, there will always be death loss in livestock production systems.
+Everyone who works with or owns animals tries their best to keep all animals alive.
+In turn, they also know there will always be normal mortality.
 Thus, we need to keep in mind the regulations surrounding disposal.
 Why?
-Carcass disposal is crucial to preventing the spread of disease and protecting the environment as well as being regulated by South Dakota law with oversight provided by the South Dakota Animal Industry Board.
+Proper carcass disposal is crucial in preventing the spread of disease and protecting the environment.
+It is also regulated by South Dakota law with oversight provided by the South Dakota Animal Industry Board.

 - Call before digging.
 Use the SD One Call System at 1-800-781-7474 or Dial 811

 - Avoid extremely porous soils or areas with high amounts of sand or gravel.

 - Minimal setbacks need to be (Figure 1):